-- 1. Learner-centred: These issues are at the heart of the schooling process as they relate to learning: - a.
-Ensuring safety and security Issues related to safety and security of students in a secondary school has gained prominence in national policy.
-Ensuring each student's physical, mental and emotional safety is paramount for a school leader.
-This issue covers problems such as physical harm, bullying, harassment, verbal and emotional abuse, cyber bullying etc. A secondary school leader has to enable safety and security among staff, students and from any threats within and outside of school boundaries/cyber space. - b.
-Encouraging student voice and expression Students at secondary level need multiple avenues and opportunities to express themselves and be aware of their needs, aspirations and on what is happening around the world.
+1. Learner-centred: These issues are at the heart of the schooling process as they relate to learning:

+b) Encouraging student voice and expression - Students at secondary level need multiple avenues and opportunities to express themselves and be aware of their needs, aspirations and on what is happening around the world.
 Usually, it is observed that students feel under confident and lack abilities to express.
-Their voice must be included in all aspects of school processes, planning and implementation, which would help them develop 21st century skills such as self-confidence, independent and critical thinking, collaborative attitude, problem solving, meta-cognition etc. - c.
-Improving student learning and learning outcomes This is perhaps the most important challenge a secondary school leader faces today.
+Their voice must be included in all aspects of school processes, planning and implementation, which would help them develop 21st century skills such as selfconfidence, independent and critical thinking, collaborative attitude, problem solving, meta-cognition etc.

+c) Improving student learning and learning outcomes - This is perhaps the most important challenge a secondary school leader faces today.
 Ensuring enabling learning conditions for each student, encouraging them to pursue their aptitudes and preparing them for future is a task that calls for exemplary levels of knowledge, skills, perspective and foresight on the part of a school leader.
-A secondary school leader needs to lead learning processes in order to bring about whole school transformation and ensure effective student learning. - d.
-Mapping career choices with students The school leader and teacher leaders are visualized as first stage counsellors who have basic knowledge of guidance and counselling to address the psychological, learning, socio-emotional and career needs of students.
+A secondary school leader needs to lead learning processes in order to bring about whole school transformation and ensure effective student learning.

+d) Mapping career choices with students - The school leader and teacher leaders are visualized as first stage counsellors who have basic knowledge of guidance and counselling to address the psychological, learning, socio-emotional and career needs of students.
 More than guiding a career choice for students, it is important to help them assess their aptitude for a subject or choice of subjects.
 A student at secondary level also decides whether to pursue vocation stream or academics.
-Hence, right from testing aptitudes to hand holding students for making future choices, the role of a school and teacher leaders becomes an important one. - 2.
-Collaboration with Stakeholders: This set of issues and challenges relate to: - a.
-Networking with fellow leaders, stakeholders and system level functionaries A constant support of the community and various stakeholders is required to run the activities of the school in a smooth fashion.
+Hence, right from testing aptitudes to hand holding students for making future choices, the role of a school and teacher leaders becomes an important one.

+- 2. Collaboration with Stakeholders: This set of issues and challenges relate to: - a) Networking with fellow leaders, stakeholders and system level functionaries A constant support of the community and various stakeholders is required to run the activities of the school in a smooth fashion.
 A secondary school leader needs to be skillful in communicating with stakeholders, collaborative problem solving and involve others in decision making.
 In addition, school leaders learn from each other, especially while discussing their professional practice.
 It is considered that school leaders must be continuous learners, aware of recent educational developments and research trends.
 One of the ways through which they can update their knowledge on continuous basis is by constant sharing of information and experience with one another.
 School leaders must create a professional learning community among themselves which learns from each other and contributes to each other's professional development.

-b.
-Leading school complexes - The National Education Policy 2020 recommends establishment of School Complexes consisting of one secondary school together with all other schools offering lower grades in its neighbourhood including Anganwadi.
+b) Leading school complexes - The National Education Policy 2020 recommends establishment of School Complexes consisting of one secondary school together with all other schools offering lower grades in its neighbourhood including Anganwadi.
 This complex captures a radius of five to ten kilometers with the purpose of promoting resource efficiency and effective management of schools in the cluster (NEP 2020, p 29).
 The semi-autonomous structure of School Complex can be an important governance structure of school at the local level.
 This establishment can help in sharing resources and facilities within the school complex including adequate number of teachers and school functionaries/ counsellor in the schools.
 The school leader of the nodal school will be the driving force behind creation and successful management of school complexes.

-Activity 1: Share Your Experiences (Text - Blog) (8\8\eng\activity1\share\your\experiences)

-Activity 1: Share Your Experiences
+Activity 1: Share Your Experiences (Text - Blog) (8\8\eng\activity1\share\your\experiences) Activity 1: Share Your Experiences